kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 We recommend that you back up your volumes periodically with the [VolumeSnapshot API resource](https://kubernetes.io/docs/concepts/storage/volume-snapshots/#volumesnapshots), which is provided by Kubernetes.
 You can use your snapshot to provision a new volume prepopulated with the snapshot data, or restore the existing volume to the state represented by the snapshot.

 Taking volume snapshots is possible thanks to [Container Storage Interface (CSI) drivers](https://kubernetes-csi.github.io/docs/), which allow third-party storage providers to expose storage systems in Kubernetes.
-For details on available drivers, see the [full list of drivers](https://kubernetes-csi.github.io/docs/drivers.html).
+The driver must be specified in the VolumeSnapshotClass resource.

 You can create on-demand volume snapshots manually, or set up a periodic job that takes automatic snapshots periodically.

 ## Back Up Resources Using Third-Party Tools

 >[!WARNING]
 > Third-party tools like Velero are not currently supported.
 These tools may have limitations and might not fully support automated cluster backups.
 They often require specific access rights to cluster infrastructure, which may not be available in Kyma's managed offerings, where access rights to the infrastructure account are restricted.